cozy/cozy-template-coffee/README.md

 Cozy Template is a template project to start quickly your own application.
 Just fork it and code while focusing only on your features !

+Do you feel lost?
+No problem, check out our tutorial to get your started: http://cozy.io/hack/getting-started/

 # Run

 Clone this repository, install dependencies and run server (it requires Node.js